SAN: Stochastic Average Newton Algorithm for Minimizing Finite Sums: Introduction

-This update can also be computed efficiently for all separable regularizers, as we show in Lemma~\ref{L:GLM hessians} in the supp. material. \begin{remark}[SAN vs. SNM for GLMs] As we mentioned, SAN can be implemented efficiently for all GLMs with separable regularizers.
-This is not the case for SNM~\cite{SNM}, which can only be implemented efficiently when the regularizer is the L2 norm.
-For other separable regularizors, the cost per iteration for SNM could only be optimized to $\cO(d^3)$ instead of $\cO(d^2)$.
+where $\phi_i:\R \rightarrow \R$ is a loss function associated with the $i$-th data point $a_i \in \R^d$, $\lambda > 0$ is a regularization parameter and $R$ is a regularizer that is twice differentiable and separable, i.e. $R(w) = \sum_{i=1}^d R_i(w_i)$ with $R_i:\R \rightarrow \R$.
+The inversion on line~\ref{ln:rsn_d} of Algorithm~\ref{algo:SAN} can be efficiently computed using the Woodbury identity because the Hessian $\nabla^2 f_j(w) = \phi_j'' (a_j^\top w)(a_j a_j^\top ) + \lambda \nabla^2R(w)$ is a rank-one perturbation of a diagonal matrix, which costs $\cO(d)$ to invert (see Lemma~\ref{L:GLM hessians} for an explicit formula). \begin{remark}[SAN vs. SNM for GLMs] SAN can be implemented efficiently for all GLMs with separable regularizers.
+This is not the case for SNM~\citep{SNM}, which can only be implemented efficiently when the regularizer is the L2 norm.
+For other separable regularizers, the cost per iteration for SNM is to $\cO(d^3)$ instead of $\cO(d^2)$.
 See Section~\ref{sec:exp_extra} in the supp. material for details. \end{remark}